Alzheimer’s Disease Is Infectious

 Unfortunately, prions linger in the environment, homes, hospitals, nursing homes, dental offices and beyond infinitely.
 Prions defy all attempts at sterilization and inactivation.
 If they can’t stop prions in the friendly and sterile confines of an operating room, they can’t stop them in the wastewater treatment plant.

-The risk assessments prepared by the U.S. EPA for wastewater treatment and sewage sludge are flawed and current practices of recycling this infectious waste is fueling a public health disaster.
+The risk assessments prepared by the U.S. EPA for wastewater treatment and sewage sludge are flawed and current practices of recycling this infectious waste are fueling a public health disaster.
 Many risks are not addressed, including prions and radioactive waste.
 They don’t mention prions or radiation because there is no answer.
 Most nations are making the same mistake.
 We’re dumping killer proteins on crops, parks, golf courses, gardens, ski areas, school grounds and beyond.
 Wind, rain and irrigation spread these contaminants and many more throughout our communities and watersheds.

 Crops for humans and livestock grown in sewage sludge absorb prions and other neurotoxins.
 They become infectious.
 We’re all vulnerable to neurotoxins right now due to widespread denial and mismanagement.
 It’s time to stop the land application of sewage sludge (LASS) in all nations.
 Safer alternatives exist.